The Magic Trick

 8. Other unknown “viruses”

 We can also see that they were beginning to make a distinction between cases of paralysis caused by the polio “virus” as well as those said to be caused by other “viruses.”
 This separation would be utilized to decrease cases later.
 For now, polio was successfully divided into those cases with paralysis and those without.
 Once this distinction was accepted, another nifty trick was instigated in order to create the appearance that the vaccine was even more effective.
 According to a 1955 report by Thomas Francis, Jr. regarding the polio vaccine trials, the criteria for how a paralytic polio case was diagnosed changed from those listed by the WHO in 1953.
 Instead of only requiring the confirmation of paralysis on two examinations 24 hours apart to diagnose paralytic polio, a confirmation was now based on two examinations spread further apart: one at 10-20 days and another at 50-70 days.
-A confirmation also now included reports on “virus isolation,” tests of antibody titer, and laboratory diagnosis which were not required in 1953.
+A confirmation also now included reports on “virus isolation,” tests of antibody titer, and laboratory diagnosis, which were not required in 1953.
 The ability to diagnose a case of paralytic polio was now a lot more difficult for a physician.
 Still, even with all of these new diagnostic measures in place, Francis Jr. admitted that there were difficulties in decisions due to contradictory results:

 Evaluation of the 1954 Poliomyelitis Vaccine Field Trial